westland-valhalla/retired-warrior/README.md

 ![](images/honor-code.jpg)

+We the warriors in pursuits of excellence, band together in sincerity and truth.

+May our philosophy be filled with power and may we connect in authenticity.

+May we strengthen and increase our admiration for honest dealing and clear thinking, and may our hatered of hypocrisy and pretence never diminish.

+May we inspire each other in our endeavor to live above the common levels of life.

+May we strengthen each other to choose the harder right instead of the easier wrong, and never to be content with a half truth even if the whole can't be won.

+May we endow each other with courage that is born of loyalty to all that is noble and worthy, that scorns to compromise with vice and injustice and knows no fear when truth and right are in jeopardy.

+May we guard each other against flippancy and irreverence in the sacred things of life.

+May we grant each other new ties of friendship and new opportunities for leadership or service.

+May we kindle our hearts in fellowship with those of a cheerful countenance, and soften our hearts with sympathy for those who sorrow and suffer.

+May we help each other to maintain Honor untarnished and unsullied and to show forth in our lives the ideals we learned in doing our duty.

+All of which we ask in the names of those before us, of those who stand today, and those who are yet to rise.

 Here, we come to today, the modern times.
 In the battle between the Gentleman and The Officer.
 The Gentleman was lost.
 The honor code is no longer aimed at Men, it is now aimed at cadets, aimed away from the public.
 It almost seems like growing up is optional, and things get very strange in deed:

 [![West Point Pillow Fight Turns Violent](http://img.youtube.com/vi/85dhw7nulb4/0.jpg)](http://www.youtube.com/watch?v=85dhw7nulb4)